 Examinations and assessments

-Your department, faculty or school, and College will support you in order that you can complete all academic work to the best of your ability.
 You can check which exams and assessments you are entered for, read exam timetables and find your Candidate Number via Student Self Service.
-You will need to check whether your exams will be taken online or in person.
-The majority of exams in Michaelmas Term 2020 will be taken online.
-Your department, faculty or school will advise you of exam arrangements for your programme of study and a lot of support will be provided.
-If you are to take any exams in person, you should check the venue of exams carefully and rest assured that in the event that exams in person are required, they will observe social distancing guidelines.
+You will need to check whether your exams will be taken in person or online and, if you are to take any exams in person, you should check the venue of your exams carefully.

 Sitting a formal examination